Best Awards Winners 2019

 In celebration of Matariki, we're proud to welcome Jamie Boynton and his new exhibition 'HeiTiki: Seed of Creation' in to our Auckland Studio.
 Find out more about how these New Zealand icons came into creation.

-We're pleased to have worked with the Auckland War Memorial Museum as they've developed this new and exciting exhibition to mark the centenary of the Gallipoli landings.
-Opening on 24 April, the exhibition is part of the ANZAC commemoration programme and is designed to...
+We're pleased to have worked with the Auckland War Memorial Museum as they've developed this exciting exhibition to mark the centenary of the Gallipoli landings.
+Opening 24 April as part of the ANZAC commemorations.

 A new interactive installation in the entry halls of our Auckland studio will have you stopping in your tracks to play.
 An exploration of how we, as humans, interact with natural systems has resulted three very different artistic outputs.